Slimcase (singer)

 He has collaborated with Nigerian artistes like Wizkid, Tiwa Savage, Yemi Alade, Mr Eazi, 2Baba.

 Early life

-He was born in Ikorodu, Lagos State, Nigeria, on August 22, 1982. grew up in Lagos with his parents.
+He was born in Ikorodu, Lagos State, Nigeria, on August 22, 1982, and grew up in Lagos with his parents.

 He received both his first school leaving certificate and his West African senior school certificate in Lagos, where he completed his elementary and secondary school education.